5 Things Craft Show Shoppers Shouldn’t See

 But from my experience, I made one-time sales from shoppers who wanted to buy something small at the craft show.

-Show shoppers what you’re really great at making, what your passion is, and why they should buy from you, by keeping your product selection limited.
+Show shoppers what you’re great at making, what your passion is, and why they should buy from you, by keeping your product selection limited.

 A craft show display with too much variety also starts to look cluttered and messy.
 Sticking to 3 – 5 types of products, colors, materials, etc. keeps your display looking and feeling cohesive.